Strife-01/networking-project-chat-app/README.md

 TODO :
-- increase table broadcast timeout after receiving a table that do not change anything
+- Fix segfault after message
-- slow down the rate at which we are broadcasting the table to let actual data be sent
+- Dynamic addressing idea : when we connect and do not have an address, pick one not used  from the first echo request we get. if we timeout first, generate a random one.